 Your Ultimate Spain Itinerary 10 Days

-10 days are simply not enough to discover everything in Spain.
-That’s why you will find below three different routes through the sunny Iberian peninsula, where you can get a wonderful insight into different parts of the country.
+Ten days are simply not enough to discover everything in Spain.
+That’s why you will find three different routes through the sunny Iberian peninsula below, giving you an excellent insight into various parts of the country.

-Spain trip Itinerary I – North of Spain
+Spain trip Itinerary 1: The North of Spain

 Day 1 -3 Madrid

-Let’s start our first days in the country in the Spanish capital Madrid.
-Madrid is considered besides Barcelona as the most popular city in the country.
-We chose Madrid as our starting point as Spain’s capital houses a large airport served by many destinations around the world.
+Let’s start our first days in the country in the Spanish capital, Madrid.
+Alongside Barcelona, Madrid is considered the most popular city in the country.

 Things you shouldn’t miss in Madrid